 The professional development program is designed to bring a diverse range of practitioners into IABC Victoria.
 Aboriginal and Torres Strait Islanders, people with disability, people who are culturally and linguistically diverse (CALD), early-career professionals, people returning to the profession after a career break or people transitioning to the communication field are all encouraged to apply.

-Recipients commit to a two-year professional development program with each grant valued at approximately $3000 each.
+The grant runs as part of a two-year professional development program valued at approximately $1200.

 Recipients will enjoy a range of benefits including:

-- Formal coaching sessions provide by IABC Victoria partner Adrian
+- Formal coaching sessions for recipients by Adrian Cropley of Cropley Communications.

 Who can apply

-You must be enrolled in a communication course, hold a communication qualification and/or be working in one of the following fields:
+You must be enrolled in a communication course, hold a communication qualification or have some experience (paid or voluntary) in one of the following fields:

 - Corporate communication